avignal5/SeqApiPop/SeqApiPop_2_VcfCleanup.md

 | Sum   | Sum |  7023976 |

-## 6. Prepare bed, bim, fam files for plink, admixture, ...
+## 6. Prepare bed, bim, fam files for plink, admixture, etc.

 ### 6.1. change chromosome names to numbers
 * The chromosome names have to be numbers